algorandfoundation/algokit-cli/docs/features/init.md

 projects_root_path = 'projects' # path to the root folder containing all sub-projects in the workspace
 ```

+#### Handling of the `.github` Folder

+A key aspect of using the `--workspace` flag is how the `.github` folder is managed.
+This folder, which contains GitHub-specific configurations such as workflows and issue templates, is moved from the project directory to the root of the workspace.
+This move is necessary because GitHub does not recognize workflows located in subdirectories.

+Here's a simplified overview of what happens:

+1. If a `.github` folder is found in your project, its contents are transferred to the workspace's root `.github` folder.
+2. Files with matching names in the destination are not overwritten; they're skipped.
+3. The original `.github` folder is removed if it's left empty after the move.
+4. A notification is displayed, advising you to review the moved `.github` contents to ensure everything is in order.

+This process ensures that your GitHub configurations are properly recognized at the workspace level, allowing you to utilize GitHub Actions and other features seamlessly across your projects.

 ### Standalone Projects

 Standalone projects are suitable for simpler applications or when working on a single component.
 This structure is straightforward, with each project residing in its own directory, independent of others.
 Standalone projects are ideal for developers who prefer simplicity or are focusing on a single aspect of their application and are sure that they will not need to add more sub-projects in the future.